 “When they had accomplished everything that was written about him, they took him down from the cross and placed him in a tomb.
 But God raised him from the dead, and for many days he appeared to those who had accompanied him from Galilee to Jerusalem.
 These are now his witnesses to the people.”
 (Acts 13:29-31)

-Notice, dear reader, that what happened to Jesus had been written about and the prophecy of the Old Testament was fulfilled, and that Jesus appeared to groups of his disciples for many days and not just once.
+Notice, dear reader, that what happened to Jesus, was what the prophets of the Old Testament foresaw.
+The prophecy of the Old Testament was fulfilled, and Jesus appeared to groups of his disciples for many days and not just once.

 “On the evening of that day, the first day of the week, the disciples had gathered together and locked the doors of the place because they were afraid of the Jewish leaders.”
 (John 20:19)